 Traveling through Italy, it is impossible to ignore the religious symbols that fill the towns and countryside.
 The hills of Tuscany are dotted with a variety of basilicas, monasteries and churches that celebrate the Roman Catholic faith and tourists are encouraged to step in to experience the divine images and architecture.
-However, some of the most beautiful places to see if you’re in the area are the abbeys.
+However, some of the most beautiful places to see if you’re in the area are the abbeys in Tuscany.

 Abbey of Sant’Antimo